Phase Matching for Out-of-Distribution Generalization: Experiments

 \section{Experiments}

 In this section, we perform experiments on various benchmarks to assess the effectiveness of our method in enhancing the network's generalization capabilities.
-The evaluation includes multi-domain classification and robustness against corruptions.
+The evaluation includes multi-domain classification, robustness against corruption, and semantic segmentation.
 We also provide ablation studies and visualization to better illustrate how our model operates and the extent of its impact.